ampproject/amphtml/extensions/amp-consent/amp-consent.md

                                             // if it's one of ["accepted", "rejected"] "consentString": {string},                // (new) the latest consent string known by the server "expireCache": {boolean} [default: false] // (new) indicate that the cache needs to be cleared.
-                                            // Set to `true` to enforce server side consent state.
+                                            // Set to `true` in conjunction with consentStateValue='accepted'/'rejected'
-}
+                                            // to enforce server side consent state }
 ```